dirtyharryiv/iss_spotter/README.md

 - Go to **Configuration** > **Integrations** in Home Assistant.
 - Click **+ Add Integration** and search for **ISS Spotter**.
 - Enter the URL for the ISS sighting data (e.g., [Germany Freiburg im Breisgau](https://spotthestation.nasa.gov/sightings/view.cfm?country=Germany&region=None&city=Freiburg_im_Breisgau)).
-- Set a minimal height it should reach.
+- Set a minimal height it should reach and the minimum time in minutes it should be visible.
 - The integration will automatically create a sensor entity and fetch the sighting data.

 ### **How to Get the Correct URL for ISS Sightings**